AP Johnson Blog About Consulting

 [2] In Tell Me What I Did Wrong: Experts Seek and Respond to Negative Feedback and How Positive and Negative Feedback Motivate Goal Pursuit, researchers at the University of Chicago found that different types of feedback work best on novices and experts.The main challenge for novices is that they tend to lack motivation and commitment to their goals.
 Because of this, they typically respond better to positive feedback and encouragement.On the other hand, experts respond better to negative feedback since they already have sufficient motivation and instead want to track their progress and improve their weaknesses.

-AP Johnson — Blog — Lists — About
+AP Johnson Blog About Consulting

 March 24, 2022